-In the event of a no-deal Brexit, UK trading venues will be considered as ‘third-country trading venues’ for the purposes of the MiFIR regime.
-However to date, the EU Commission has not issued an equivalence decision with regard to UK trading venues.
-In practice this means that after exit day investment firms may not be able to use UK trading venues to meet their trading obligations for shares under MiFIR.
+In the event of a ‘no-deal’ Brexit, UK trading venues will be considered as ‘third-country trading venues’ for the purposes of the MiFIR regime.
+However to date, the EU Commission has not issued an equivalence decision on UK trading venues.
+This means that after exit day investment firms may not be able to use UK trading venues to meet their trading obligations for shares under MiFIR.

 The Article 23 trading obligation does not apply to shares that are traded in the EU on a non-systematic, ad-hoc, irregular and infrequent basis.
-Therefore, post-Brexit shares admitted to trading on a UK regulated market could benefit from this exemption, provided that they are not sufficiently liquid in the EU market.
+Therefore, in principle post-Brexit shares admitted to trading on a UK regulated market could benefit from this exemption.